Work with us

 Computational cardiovascular biomechanics

 Summary: Almost 30% of all deaths globally are related to cardiovascular diseases.
 The overall aim of computational cardiovascular biomechanics is to help improve the diagnosis of these diseases (faster, earlier, more precise), provide better surgical outcomes, and design devices that last longer.
 To achieve that aim, we study the biomechanical properties of tissues and cells comprising the cardiovascular system using a combination of in-vivo imaging, ex-vivo and in-vitro testing, and in-silico modeling.
-The projects can be divided into model development (at organ and cellular scales) and method development (based on imaging and using data science approaches).
+Several project topics are available, which can be categorized into model development (at organ and cellular scales) and method development (based on imaging and using data science approaches).
 A few examples of specific projects are:

 2) Modeling of endothelial cells based on in-vitro experiments